Campaign of the Month: June 2014

 Pa’an – Davion Periphery Colony

 Pa’an is considered a part of the Systems Constellation – “The Outrim Void”, located somewhat trailing of the System – Pirate’s Haven Star Cluster, and just outside the traditional border of the Federated Suns.
-The system is noteworthy for little beyond its Davion culture, and as a former stopping jump-point for Davion trade and military ships travelling between the Federated Suns and the System – Outpost, which has largely halted since the abandonment of the White Fleet in the region.
+The system is noteworthy for little beyond its Davion culture, and as a former stopping jump-point for Davion trade and military ships travelling between the Federated Suns and the System – Star Forge, which has largely halted since the abandonment of the White Fleet in the region.

 The system has no planetary belts, and a pair of small jovians in its outer system, but little else of note.
 The planet’s starport is rated E-Class, essentially nothing more than a marked spot of bedrock with no fuel, facilities, or bases present.
 Off-world contact is almost exclusively with the Dragonfly merchant banner of the Abrasax family of System – Gollere.
 The few facilities here are maintained by members of that clan.